 The Sleekform brand is owned by a company called Bonefish, LLC.
 Sleekform was founded by Liz Mercer, the current CEO.
 She has a team of people across the country that help to make Sleekform go.

-Their product line currently consists of a handful of kneeling chairs, a couple office chairs and one gaming chair.
+Their product line currently consists of a handful of kneeling chairs.
 They have a heavy focus on selling through Amazon.

 TABLE OF CONTENTS